 Have you been asked to film a video for work?
-Perhaps you have an experience to share, or some knowledge that can help others – there’s lots of benefits to reflecting and recording a short video on a focussed topic.
+Perhaps you have an experience to share, or some knowledge that can help others – there’s lots of benefits to user-generated video especially when reflecting and recording on a focussed topic.
 But, using your mobile to create workplace selfie videos for the first time can be a nerve-wracking experience.
 The good news is it doesn’t need to be!
 StoryTagger has been designed to guide you so you stay on topic and create a high quality video that others will want to watch.

 Selfie videos are generally a more cost-effective and agile filming option to share knowledge compared to a traditional corporate shoot.
 However, there’s a number of things to think about to make sure you record the best content you can.

 Here are 20 of our tried-and-tested tips to help you produce brilliant, value-led and authentic selfie videos for work:

 Here’s the transcripts to our 20 micro tips to help you film brilliant selfie videos for work:

 When using StoryTagger to create a selfie video, find an environment you’re completely comfortable in.
 You may prefer to be in a quiet space with nobody around, however you might like to be in a public, casual area, like a park.
 Find what makes you confident!

 Before you start recording, have a think about the noise level around you – the StoryTagger app will also check this for you too.
 If you’re in a loud area, use your headphone mic.
 Sometimes it’s fun to record in a livelier environment but it’s key that your audience can still hear you clearly.

 Of course you want your selfie video to focus on you, but have a think about what’s in the background.
 Think about colour, whether you’re indoors or outdoors, or something interesting that frames the video and makes it stand out.